 Music A comprehensive, sequential music education teaches students, regardless of background, talent, or ability, to value themselves and the world in unique ways.
 It encourages the development of a growth mindset in which students learn to provide and use continuous feedback in real-time.
 Music education develops a variety of life skills, such as self-discipline, long-term goal setting, and perseverance, and helps students develop higher-order cognitive skills, including creative problem-solving and divergent thinking, that readily transfer to other curricular areas.
 The study of music encourages the understanding of different civilizations and cultures and allows for the creation and performance of artistic works.
-In junior high school, students complete the required sequence of Arts instruction in Chorus 7 or General Music 7.
+In junior high school, students complete the required sequence of arts instruction in Chorus 7 or General Music 7.
 Music elective courses at the junior high level allow students to continue their development in both an instrumental (Band or Orchestra) and a vocal ensemble (Chorus).
 All students must earn at least one high school credit in music or art in order to graduate.
-Music In Our Digital Lives, offered in eighth or ninth grade, satisfies this requirement.
+Music In Our Digital Lives satisfies the one credit requirement.
+Applied Music Technologies or Band 9 or Chorus 9 or Orchestra 9 satisfies 0.5 of the required credit.
 At the high school, music courses that satisfy the graduation requirement are listed on pages 46-48 and include a combination of performing ensembles and general music courses.
-Students who are interested in pursuing a Regents diploma with Advanced Designation in the Arts must take a combination of music courses that include musical knowledge and skill development.
+Students interested in pursuing a Regents with Advanced Designation in the Arts must take a 5-unit sequence that includes a combination of courses in both Skill Development (performing ensembles) and Musical Knowledge (general music).
+Students who complete a five-unit sequence in Music are not required to complete the additional two units of a language other than English.